panzerdp/dmitripavlutin.com/posts/175-react-comments/index.md

 The good thing about React is that outside JSX it's regular JavaScript code.

-You can that advantage of that and write JavaScript comments just before the JSX tag:
+You can take advantage of that and write JavaScript comments just before the JSX tag:

 ```jsx
 function MyComponent() {